 - 1. Notwithstanding the need for Members to make informed decisions on issues before the Board by obtaining input from internal and external sources, Members are to ensure that information that is normally considered confidential (i.e. financial, legal and personnel issues) is not disclosed to any outside person unless authorized. - 2.
-Halifax Regional Police and municipal police commissions and advisory boards in Nova Scotia are subject to the Freedom of Information and Protection of Privacy provisions of the Municipal Government Act.
-Members have a duty to understand the key sections of this Act and must avoid disclosing any verbal or written material that is meant to be confidential concerning the HRP or RCMP, its officers, staff members or clients. - 3.
-Members must not disclose or use confidential information gained by virtue of their association with the Board for personal gain, or to benefit friends, relatives or associates.
+Police services and municipal police commissions and advisory boards in Nova Scotia are subject to the Freedom of Information and Protection of Privacy Act.
+Members have a duty to understand the key sections of this Act and must avoid disclosing any verbal or written material that is meant to be confidential concerning the Department, its officers, staff members or clients. - 3.
+Members must not disclose or use confidential information gained by virtue of their association with the Department for personal gain, or to benefit friends, relatives or associates.

-Board Committees, Panels and Liaison Functions
+7.8 Board Committees, Panels and Liaison Functions